-34.4.5 Dropping a Course
+27.6.5 Dropping a Course

-To drop a course, students must notify the coordinator at the high school/homeschool parent of their intent, who will facilitate a withdrawal procedure with the college by contacting the Manager of Academic Services (caleb.koerperich@centralchristian.edu).
+To drop a course, students must notify the coordinator at the high school/homeschool parent of their intent, who will facilitate a withdrawal procedure with the college by contacting the Manager of Academic Services.
 If the student withdraws after the drop date, a grade of W, WP, or WF will be assigned, based on the last date of attendance, and the student's current grade in the course.